 Whether you are looking to earn gig by reaching out to people online or simply make a mark for yourself, a website will help you achieve all that and much more.
 The technicalities of it confuse a lot of photographers, they are not sure of how to go about it.
 What on earth is hosting anyway or how do they go about getting the design sorted.
 It isn’t rocket science, go with a WordPress website, these are not convoluted at all, choose a hosting server that promises different and easy features all in one.

 And getting a website done is fairly inexpensive too.
-The idea is to choose a theme that complements the website and the objective of your website, which is mainly to showcase your work.
-A de-cluttered theme that gives center stage to your portfolio is the one you should opt for.
+The idea is to choose a WordPress theme that complements the website and the objective of your website, which is mainly to showcase your work.
+A de-cluttered WordPress theme that gives center stage to your portfolio is the one you should opt for.